TalAter/annyang/docs/README.md

 ## removeAllCallbacks()

-This method removes all of the callbacks assigned to aanyang.
+This method removes all of the callbacks assigned to annyang.

 ### Examples: